Our primary purpose is to provide early stage startups with:

 Space to locate in Long Beach

-While officing in person isn’t a “thing” right now, the Long Beach Accelerator has secured inspiring, collaborative workspace in downtown Long Beach that will be available as soon as possible.
+The Long Beach Accelerator has secured inspiring, collaborative workspace in downtown Long Beach that is available for cohort members and alumni, including conference room space.

 Access to operating capital

 While you’re building and growing, it’s nice to have the bills taken care of.
 The LBA, in collaboration with both equity funders and non-dilutive sources, helps you with the extra runway so you can focus on your business.